aicis/fresco/doc/source/quickstart.rst

 A FRESCO application implements the ``Application`` interface.
 To run an application we must first create a *secure computation engine* (SCE).
-This is a component of FRESCO that coordinates the communication between appliations and protocol suites.
+This is a component of FRESCO that coordinates the communication between applications and protocol suites.

 To create a ``SCE`` we need a ``SCEConfiguration`` and a ``ProtocolSuiteConfiguration``.
 These are objects that define various